 All compensation for directors and officers is approved through the Board's Compensation Committee.
-The Board determines compensation for the directors by reviewing the recommendations of the Board's Compensation Committee.
+The Board determines compensation for the directors and executive officers by reviewing the recommendations of the Board's Compensation Committee.
 They review the meeting fees and retainer fees relative to similar sized public companies, while also considering risks and responsibilities.
 Executive officers' compensation is also approved by the Board's Compensation Committee, based upon market factors and level of responsibility.
-The majority of the members of the Compensation Committee are independent.
-The non-independent director derives a non-significant amount of fees from the Company through his law practice, so the Committee can still maintain objectivity.
-Directors' compensation can be found on Pages 6 and 7 of this circular, and named executive officers' compensation can be found on Page 20.
+All of the members of the Compensation Committee are independent.
+Directors' compensation can be found on Pages 8 and 9 of this circular, and named executive officers' compensation can be found on Page 32.
 There is no minimum-security ownership requirement for officers and directors.